The Nuts and Bolts You Need

 8. Many artists complain about being heavy-handed, meaning they can’t easily make very thin lines.
 Try using paper business cards: rip them in different lengths, dip the straight sides of the cardboard into your paint and then stamp.
 This is very handy for creating cracks in wooden walls or rocks, thin branches on winter trees and barbed wire.

-9. To indicate sun rays in a cloudy sky you can use an ink eraser and a ruler and erase the paint, revealing “sun rays.”
+9. To indicate sun rays in a cloudy sky you can use an ink eraser and a ruler.
+Erase the paint, revealing “sun rays.”
 This won’t remove that much paint–just enough to create subtle sun rays.